Block illustrationBlock illustration thumbnail

 How much are club dues?

-Club dues are $80/month for beginner and intermediate programs, and $90/month for young beginners, and ensure the ongoing development and operations of the club.
+Club dues are $80/month for all programs, and ensure the ongoing development and operations of the club.
 First visit to our club is free!

 What age is appropriate for a kid to join the chess club?

-Currently we have intermediate players in grades 1 to 7 who are actively learning and participating in our weekly club meetings.
-Beginner players range from grades 2 to 4.
-Young beginners range from grades Kindergarten to 2nd grade.
-Age is just one of many factors to be considered when deciding when is the right time to begin learning the game; others include a kid's interest, whether there are other chess players in the family, etc. Kids should be able to write in their workbooks, and are expected to spend some time every week independently solving chess puzzles/reading as self-learning is an important component of the game.
+Currently we have advanced players (Rooks) in grades 3 to 9 who are actively learning and participating in our weekly club meetings.
+Intermediate players (Knights) range from grades 2 to 5.
+Young intermediate players (Passed Pawns) range from grades 1st to 2nd grade.
+The beginner Pawns class is open to players in grades 2 - 6.
+Age is just one of many factors to be considered when deciding when is the right time to begin learning the game; others include a kid's interest, whether there are other chess players in the family, etc. Players are expected to spend some time every week independently solving chess puzzles/reading as self-learning is an important component of the game.

 Are private lessons required?

-If a player is having difficulty in either the beginner or intermediate program, private lessons are recommended so that they can fully participate at club meetings.
+If a club player is having difficulty participating in group discussions and lessons, private lessons are recommended.
 Private lessons are also helpful for a player to receive feedback on their game play and explore intermediate tactics and strategies, as most young chess players (and adult beginners) cannot self-analyze their games effectively.

 How to contact Terry directly?